olivia-04/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > bacteria of different genera and Gram stain?

-*Observations* - What is your response to the question above? - Penicillin is effective against many bacteria, but requires a higher dosage.
-It is also mostly negative gram.
+*Observations* - What is your response to the question above? - Penicillin is effective against some bacteria, but requires a higher dosage.
+As MIC must be lower for effective human treatment, at most a .1 concentration, this implies that penicillin is ineffective for many bacteria strains including all the gram negative bacterias.
 Streptomycin is also effective against many bacteria, but requires a very low dose.
 It is a pretty even mix of negative and positive gram.
 Similarly, Neomycin is effective with a low dose and is pretty evently split between negative and positive gram.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?